Gothic (video game): Marketing and release

 Gothic was first released on 15 March 2001 in Germany, Austria and Switzerland, published by Egmont Interactive.
-The European release date by THQ arrived on 30 October 2001, followed by the North American release by Xicat Interactive on 23 November 2001.
+Xicat Interactive released the game through THQ in the UK 30 October 2001, followed by the North American release on 23 November 2001.

+A port for the original Xbox was planned to release at the end of 2002 but it got cancelled.

 In February 2006, an international re-release was announced to prepare for Gothic 3 – which received much more attention from international media than the previous games.

 In the course of the re-release, an English demo version was made available at the official website.
 The demo contains a part of the first chapter of the game.

 In Germany and some other countries, Gothic is also available in a collector's edition, bundled with Gothic II and Gothic II: Night of the Raven, and Gothic – Fan Edition, including the official map of the Colony and a variety of extras.

 Reception

 According to GameStar, Gothic failed to make an "international breakthrough" into sales markets beyond Germany, a characteristic it shared with Anno 1602.

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 IGN concluded that "Gothic is a solid role-playing experience" and Eurogamer said that it is a game that "developers should look to as an example of how a role-playing adventure should be done".
 GameSpot gave the game a slightly less positive review saying that despite Gothic's achievements in terms of story and dialog, players might still be disappointed by its shallow character development and poor combat mechanics.

 GameLive PC named Gothic the third-best role-playing game of 2001–2002 behind Dungeon Siege and The Elder Scrolls III: Morrowind.
 The editors of Computer Games Magazine nominated Gothic as the best role-playing game of 2001, but ultimately gave the award to Arcanum: Of Steamworks and Magick Obscura and Wizardry 8 (tie).
 It was also a runner-up for RPG Vault's 2001 "RPG of the Year" prize, which it lost again to Arcanum.
 However, it won in the publication's "Surprise of the Year" category; the editors called it "a very solid, enjoyable debut effort".

+In 2022, it has been described as "probably the most known Eurojank title".

+The English version was described to be not as well written as the German/Polish/Russian version.

+Influence

+According to CD Projekt, which localized and published the game in Poland, the first two Gothic games were a major source of inspiration in the development of The Witcher role playing series.